phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 Chain selection should be influenced by the chance of picking a chain that does not even include the disputed block.
 Hence removing the need to include the dispute resolution itself.
 This is only possible though, if the set of active heads contains such a fork.
-In Grandpa the Voting rule should be used to avoid finalizing chains that contain an open or negative shut (shut with super majority that marks the block as invalid) dispute.
+In Grandpa the Voting rule should be used to avoid finalizing chains that contain an open or negative shut (shut with supermajority that marks the block as invalid) dispute.
 In case all possible chains contains such a dispute, a TBD metric must be used to decide which fork to use or avoid finalization until one dispute resolves positive (the block is valid).